George Hamandishe Karekwaivanane

 D. Phil.
 History, University of Oxford

 George studied Economic History at the University of Zimbabwe before doing an M. Sc. in African Studies as well as a doctorate in History at Oxford University.
 He has taught at universities in Zimbabwe, South Africa and the United Kingdom.
 Before coming to Edinburgh George was a research fellow in the Centre of African Studies at the University of Cambridge.
-He currently serves on the Journal of Southern African Studies Editorial Board, and the African Studies Association (UK) Council.
+He currently serves on the African Studies Association (UK) Council, and on the editorial boards of the Journal of Southern African Studies and the African Studies Review.

 One of George's key research interests is in exploring the ways that law and legal struggles can be used to shed light on social and political processes in African history.
-His forthcoming monograph will examine how law was deployed in the constitution and contestation of state power and legitimacy in Zimbabwe between 1950 and 2008.
+His recent monograph entitled The Struggle over State Power in Zimbabwe: Law and Politics Since 1950, examines how law was deployed in the constitution and contestation of state power and legitimacy in Zimbabwe between 1950 and 2008.
 He is currently working on a research project funded by the Leverhulme Trust which investigates the history of the legal profession in Zimbabwe between 1950 and 2010.
 It pays attention to lawyers' roles as legal intermediaries, public intellectuals, politicians, and ‘cultural entrepreneurs’.
-In addition to treating of legal professionals as important subjects in their own right, the project also uses them as prisms through which to study the intersections between law, politics and society in Zimbabwe.
+In addition to treating legal professionals as important subjects in their own right, the project uses them as a prism through which to study the intersections between law, politics and society in Zimbabwe.

 George's second research interest is in investigating the diverse ways that digital media is reshaping social, political and economic life in Africa.
 He and colleagues at the University of Cambridge are currently co-ordinating a collaborative research project that explores the ways that digital media has been used to convoke publics and counterpublics in Africa.
 Among other things the project considers how these digital publics are reshaping sociality, and the practice of politics.
 In addition it investigates the connections between these more recent publics and older ones that pre-date the digital age.

-Pursuing Justice in Africa: Competing Imaginaries and Contested Practices, edited with Jessica Johnson, Ohio University Press, (forthcoming).
+Pursuing Justice in Africa: Competing Imaginaries and Contested Practices, edited with Jessica Johnson, Ohio University Press, (in press).

-‘Introduction: Pursuing Justice in Africa’, with Jessica Johnson, in J. Johnson and G. H. Karekwaivanane (eds), Pursuing Justice in Africa: Competing Imaginaries and Contested Practices, Ohio University Press, (forthcoming)
+‘Introduction: Pursuing Justice in Africa’, with Jessica Johnson, in J. Johnson and G. H. Karekwaivanane (eds), Pursuing Justice in Africa: Competing Imaginaries and Contested Practices, Ohio University Press, (in press).

 Zimbabwe Civil Society Millennium Development Goals Report 2006, with Karenga K., Masuko L., and Anyona N. K., National Association of Non-Governmental Organisations – Zimbabwe, (2007).